In addition to tachycardia, bradycardia, premature contraction and fibrillation, rhythm disorders include:

 If you have atrial flutter, rapidly fired signals cause the muscles in the atria (the upper chambers of the heart) to contract quickly.

 This leads to a very fast, steady heartbeat.
-Atrial Flutter can also occur in someone who has atrial fibrillation (or AFib), or it can be its own arrhythmia (an irregular heartbeat rhythm in someone with a usually normal heartbeat).
+Atrial Flutter can also occur in someone who has atrial fibrillation (or AFib/flutter), or it can be its own arrhythmia (an irregular heartbeat rhythm in someone with a usually normal heartbeat).
 If you feel your heart is beating faster or irregularly when taking your own pulse rate or if you sense a feeling in your chest that your heart is not beating at a regular pace (palpitations), do not delay in calling your healthcare provider.

 Atrial Flutter is usually found in patients with: